gjbex/NitroBenchmark/README.md

 1. `R`: Script that computes a nonlinear regression on data points generated from a Gaussian function.
 A driver to generate workloads according to various walltime distributions is included.
+1. `Tools`: some tools to convert workloads from one format to another.